Crushing (execution): Crushing under common law

 The most famous case in the United Kingdom was that of Roman Catholic martyr St Margaret Clitherow, who, in order to avoid a trial in which her own children would be obliged to give evidence, was pressed to death on March 25, 1586, after refusing to plead to the charge of having harboured Catholic priests in her house.
 She died within fifteen minutes under a weight of at least 700 lb.
 Several hardened criminals, including William Spigott (1721) and Edward Burnworth, lasted half an hour under 400 lb before pleading to the indictment.
 Others, such as Major Strangways (1658) and John Weekes (1731), refused to plead, even under 400 lb, and were killed when bystanders, out of mercy, sat on them.

-The only death by peine forte et dure in American history was Giles Corey, who was pressed to death on September 19, 1692, during the Salem witch trials, after he refused to enter a plea in the judicial proceeding.
+The only death by peine forte et dure in American history was that of Giles Corey, who was pressed to death on September 19, 1692, during the Salem witch trials, after he refused to enter a plea in the judicial proceeding.
 According to legend, his last words as he was being crushed were "More weight", and he was thought to be dead as the weight was applied.

-In medieval Europe, the slow crushing of body parts in screw-operated "bone vises" of iron was a common method of torture, and a tremendous variety of cruel instruments were used to savagely crush the head, knee, hand, and, most commonly, either the thumb or the naked foot.
-Such instruments were finely threaded and variously provided with spiked inner surfaces or heated red-hot before their application to the limb to be tortured.

 In popular culture

 Peine forte et dure is referred to in Arthur Miller's political drama The Crucible (1953), where Giles Corey is pressed to death after refusing to plead "aye or nay" to the charge of witchcraft.
 In the 1996 film version of this play, the screenplay also written by Arthur Miller, Corey is crushed to death for refusing to reveal the name of a source of information.

-In the 1970 American made-for-television supernatural horror film, Crowhaven Farm, directed by Walter Grauman and starring Hope Lange, Paul Burke and John Carradine, a coven uses crushing to torture Lange's character after she inherits a haunted Massachusetts farm house.

-In The Dark Pictures Anthology: Little Hope, one of the flashback victims Joseph Lambert is subjected to the peine forte et dure method of crushing, therefore becoming the "crushed demon" that stalks his reincarnation John later in the game.
+In the 2017 BBC One series Gunpowder the public execution by crushing of the fictional Lady Dorothy Dibdale (based on Margaret Clitherow) is shown in graphic detail.